AndreiLeIttu/constrained-shortest-path/README.md

 - [x] Coded version mentioned in the general workflow - mandatory vertex constraints added to the shortest non-simple path.
 - [x] Implemented model for simple paths using the bounded_dpath predicate.
 - [X] Implemented a random test generator for the simple path model.
-- [ ] Automated testing to quantify speed and efficiency of different solvers.
+- [X] Automated testing to quantify speed and efficiency of different solvers, using Bash.
+- [ ] Measure speed across a number of tests and output results to a different file